nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Metadata and metrics collection

-The agent collects the following type of data:
+Amplify agent collects the following type of data:

  * **System metadata.** This is basic information about the OS environment where the agent runs.
 This could be hostname, uptime information, and so on.
  * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic etc.